maarcperezz/SQL-Data-Warehouse-Project/README.md

 ## 👋 About Me

-Hi, I'm **Marc Pérez Aladrén**, a data-driven professional with a strong interest in **data analytics, data engineering, and digital transformation** 🚀
+Hi, I'm **Marc Pérez Aladrén**, a data-driven professional with a strong interest in **data analytics, data engineering, and digital transformation**.

 I hold a **Bachelor’s degree in Business Administration** from the University of Barcelona and a **Master’s in Global Digital Marketing**, and I recently worked at **SAP** as a **Digital Transformation Associate**, where I focused on data intelligence, account segmentation, CRM governance, and go-to-market analytics.